The Assange I knew: How seven years in an embassy 'prison' changed him

 On the other hand, the Ecuadorian embassy was also under considerable strain putting up with him.
 The embassy is small, a collection of just a few rooms and desks.
 It was never set up to be a long term refuge for a celebrity asylum seeker.
 Instead, it became a kind of prison for both.
 I heard reports of heated arguments, accusations of belligerent and disruptive behavior by Julian.
 But I did not know the extent of it.
 The Ecuadorian government has now accused him of "smearing feces on the walls of the embassy."
 That this untenable situation lasted for nearly seven years is remarkable.

 Whenever I spoke to Julian about why he chose to hole up in the embassy, he always maintained that he was not afraid of facing allegations of sexual assault in Sweden, which is what his original arrest warrant was for.
-The Swedish prosecutor dropped the case after finally questioning him at the embassy.
+Two of the allegations fell away after a deadline for bringing charges expired, and the Swedish prosecutor dropped the investigation into rape after finally questioning him at the embassy.
 He was more concerned that it was a ploy to get him extradited to the US on charges of espionage, a crime that carries a maximum sentence of life in prison.
-He called the Sweden allegations a "honey trap".
+He called the Sweden allegations a "honey trap."

 Remember that -- before the DNC leaks, before allegations of Russia collusion, before Trump's declarations of "I love WikiLeaks!" -- Assange and WikiLeaks had published hundreds of thousands of classified documents leaked to him by former Army private and whistleblower, Chelsea Manning.
 And Assange wasn't alone in publishing them.
 He worked with the New York Times, the Guardian, and Der Spiegel to review and publish those documents.